mafifafm/pxt-microbit/docs/projects/spy/flashing-heart.md

 ## Code a Flashing Heart @unplugged

-Code the lights on the micro:bit into a flashing heart animation! 💖
+Code the lights on the Ragga into a flashing heart animation! 💖

 ![Heart shape in the LEDs](/static/mb/projects/flashing-heart/sim.gif)